 Intercom were already a huge success in their local markets when they decided on a rapid expansion into non-English speaking markets.
 They wanted to quickly assess the demand for their online messaging software of apps, websites, email, and social media abroad.
 Intercom were already working with a dedicated Google Account Manager to optimise their paid advertising.
 So using a Google-approved translation service1 seemed a natural next step.

 Tom Newton, Marketing Manager of Intercom says “the hope was that we’d get access to high-quality translations that we wouldn’t have found as quickly otherwise.
-Working with Google translation services saved us the time we would have taken searching for different agencies and testing their quality.”
+Working with Google translation services saved us the time we would have spent searching for different agencies and testing their quality.”

-Intercom asked Google to organise strong website translation and localisation services so that they could push into foreign markets quickly without having to source and test different suppliers.
+Intercom asked Google to organise strong website translation and localisation services so that it could push into foreign markets quickly without having to source and test different suppliers.

-They also wanted to check if traffic converted at similar levels to their English-speaking channels, and to compare cost per acquisition (CPA) across these potential new markets.
+The company also wanted to check if traffic converted at similar levels to its English-speaking channels, and to compare cost per acquisition (CPA) across these potential new markets.

 Google translation and localisation services helped efficiently localise Intercom’s ads and landing pages into five new languages in order to test demand for the company’s products.

 The results were dramatic.
-Overall paid traffic increased by 25%, and the new localised traffic converted at a similar rate to their English campaigns.
-Even better, the unexpected benefit was a CPA that averaged 20% cheaper than their English-language benchmarks.
+Overall paid traffic increased by 25%, and the new localised traffic converted at a similar rate to the company’s English-language campaigns.
+Even better, the unexpected benefit was a CPA that averaged 20% cheaper than its English-language benchmarks.

-Using Google’s localisation services meant Intercom were able to move efficiently into new markets that were converting to their usual standards, but at a cheaper rate.
+Using Google’s localisation services meant Intercom was able to move efficiently into new markets that were converting to its usual standards, but at a cheaper rate.